 Light on Info on Fees and Other Charges

-This site gets a thumbs down as a lottery site and a thumbs up as a place for entertainment.
+This site gets a thumbs down like a lottery site, and a thumbs up as a place for entertainment.
 If you have the patience to download the demos, it is fun to sit there and play – and it doesn’t cost anything!
 I can imagine if you do start winning though, it would be frustrating not to see that bank number roll up!